Authored By: Pennsylvania Legal Aid Network, Inc.

 What should I do if the bank or mortgage company won't accept my payments?

 If you have fallen behind on your mortgage, some banks and mortgage companies won't accept any payments unless you catch up completely.
-If this happens, you should save your payments in a special bank account and consult an attorney about your options.
+If this happens, you should save your payments and consult an attorney about your options.

 Can I save my home by filing bankruptcy?